GrammyMoney/Levee/CLA.md

 # Levee Contributor License Agreement (Individual)

-> **Template — not legal advice.** This is adapted from the widely used Apache
-> Individual CLA, with an added relicensing grant so Levee can stay dual-licensable.
-> Have an attorney review it before relying on it.

 Thank you for contributing to Levee.
 This Contributor License Agreement ("Agreement") documents the rights granted by contributors to **Alex Bagheri** ("Owner").
 It protects You as a contributor as well as the Owner and the project,